SiefaddeenAyoub/FIMLAB/README.md

 20. If we open our VM again and look at the Powershell script we can see the Chinese attempting to log in.
 <img src="https://i.imgur.com/A63uibj.png"/>

-21. After a couple more hours pass by we can see that Taiwan has joined in on the action.'
+21. After a couple more hours pass by we can see that Taiwan has joined in on the action.
 <img src="https://i.imgur.com/RXUrv5s.png"/>

 22. We left the VM running overnight and here are the results.